web2py/py4web/docs/chapter-06.rst

 ---------------------

 Some times you want to restrict access to an action based on a given condition.
-For example to enforce a worflow:
+For example to enforce a workflow:

 .. code:: python